How you import from and export to the Andean countries.

 What the agreement includes

 This trade agreement includes provisions on:

 - trade in goods (including provisions on preferential tariffs, tariff rate quotas, rules of origin and sanitary and phytosanitary measures)

 It replicates wider elements of the EU-Andean agreement, such as provisions on political dialogue and other forms of co-operation, including on human rights.

-Tariff rates for bilateral trade in goods between the UK and the Andean countries will continue to apply as soon as the agreement takes effect.
+Tariff rates for bilateral trade in goods between the UK and the Andean countries continue to apply as set out in the agreement.
 However, in some cases, the non-preferential applied rates may in fact be lower because of changes in the UK’s Most Favoured Nation tariff schedule.

 You can use online tools trade with the UK and check how to export goods to check product-specific and country-specific information on tariffs and regulations that currently apply to UK trade in goods.
 These tools are regularly updated to reflect any changes.

 Tariff rate quotas

 Tariff rate quotas in the agreement have been tailored specifically to the UK.